 Teaching and supervision

-I am currently supervising the PhD candidates below.
+I have supervised the completion of Marika Mura's thesis on 'The Discontented Farmer: State-Society Relations and Food Security in Rural Tanzania' and am currently supervising the PhD candidates below.
 Please get in touch if you are interested in working together on a thesis topic that overlaps with my interests.

 - The Political Economy of Commodity Regions: Soybean in South America (Maria Giraudo)